abozaralizadeh/ApiWatchTower/README.md

 ## Demo (AWT Single Container)

 To see the demo without applying any configuration, you can use the single container here: [abo0zar/single_awt](https://hub.docker.com/repository/docker/abo0zar/single_awt)
-This demo is doesn't support all the features and might not be updated in future and should not be used in production environments. this container is already active and has all the components (like Postgres, Grafana, configurations, etc) needed to run AWT.
+This demo doesn't support all the features and might not be updated in future and should not be used in production environments. this container is already active and has all the components (like Postgres, Grafana, configurations, etc) needed to run AWT.

 After running the container access to the django admin on **http://localhost/admin** and grafana on **http://localhost/grafana**